 Another poem with a message.
 This one involves two great Somerset slow left arm spinners, J.C.
 ‘Farmer’ White and Jack Leach.
-Both the poem and the message were requested by a reader.
 Four verses, each with a word of the message.
 The message is decipherable without reference to Bletchley Park.
-Just in case there is any doubt start at the beginning and keep left.
+Just in case there is any doubt, start at the beginning and keep left.

 TWO SOMERSET JACKS